Heat stroke in dogs: The dangers of a hot dog and how to cool them down

 How to cool your dog down

 - Poor cool water over them.
-(Never use cold or iced water as this can cause their body to go into shock.)
+(Never use cold or iced water as this will constrict their blood vessels, making them lose less heat.)

-- Give them a drink of water if your dog is alert and able to drink safely.
+- Give them a drink of waterif your dog is alert and able to drink safely.
+This will help to cool them and prevent further dehydration.

-You should keep your dog still, in the shade, and continue pouring water onto them until their breathing starts to go back to normal.
+You should keep your dog still, in the shade, and continue pouring water onto them until their breathing goes back to normal.
 While cooling your dog down, you must also call your vet for advice.

 How to prevent heat stroke in dogs